code-disaster/fips-jni/README.md

 source-path  : "../../remotery-bindings/src/main/java"
 class-path   : "../../remotery-bindings/target/classes"

-source-files :
+exclude-files :
-    - com.codedisaster.remotery.Remotery
+    - **/ExcludeMePlease.java
 ```

-Paths are relative to the directory where this configuration is located. 'source-files' is a list of fully qualified Java class names.
+Paths are relative to the directory where this configuration is located. 'exclude-files' is an optional list of Java source files, relative to 'source-path', which is passed as exclude list to jnigen.

 That's it!
-During ```./fips build``` the *jnigen code generator* will be invoked.
-All source files listed in the config will be included into the .cc file created by the *fips JNICodeGenerator* script.
+During ```./fips build``` the jnigen code generator will be invoked.
+The shell output is scanned, and all source files found will be added as includes to the SOURCE file created by fips_generate().